 Whether to protest a police shooting, to express outrage over a verdict or to express passion on any political issue, taking to the streets is as American as the First Amendment.
 The Constitution protects “the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”

 But things get trickier when peaceful protest is accompanied or replaced by violent disturbance.
-From Baltimore to Berkeley, things can spin quickly out of control -- for participants, for police and for journalists, whose job is to report on such events and the issues that surround them.
+Things can spin quickly out of control -- for participants, for police and for journalists, whose job is to report on such events and the issues that surround them.

 Here are some things to keep in mind in planning and carrying out coverage of civil unrest: